ranaldsgift/KefinTweaks/README.md

 <hr>

 ### Version History
+- **v0.3.2**: Add proper installation and uninstallation support from the Plugins page.
+New feature: Playlist sorting.
 - **v0.3.1**: New Home Screen Section feature: Spotlights!
 Improved Configuration UI.
 - **v0.3.0**: KefinTweaks configuration for admins in the Jellyfin UI!
 - **v0.2.4**: New Feature: Watchlist Export/Import